mach3/js-moviecrop/README.md

 #### Methods

 - play(callback) : Play the animation
-- playback(callback) : Playback the animation
+- reverse(callback) : Reverse the animation
 - rewind() : Back to the first frame
 - nextFrame() : Go to the next frame
 - prevFrame() : Go to the previous frame